-The security practices of both WordPress and WP Engine help to protect your site from a wide vector of attacks.
-However, it’s important to understand that there is not a “set it and forget it” type of solution for security.
-It is not a simple issue.
+It’s important to understand that there is no “set it and forget it” solution for security.
 With the freedom to use a wide variety of custom code in the form of themes and plugins, also comes a great responsibility.
 Security is a partnership WP Engine shares with our customers.
-With that in mind, there are a number of best practices we recommend for websites of all shapes and sizes.
+With that in mind, there are a number of best practices we recommend for all WordPress websites.

 Stay Up to Date